Classification of high-dimensional data with spiked covariance matrix structure: Numerical results

 \subsection{Real data analysis}

-We now assess the performance of our proposed procedure PCLDA on two popular gene expression data sets for leukaemia and lung cancer.
-The leukaemia dateset \citep{leukaemia1999} includes $p=7128$ gene measurements on $72$ patients with either acute lymphoblastic leukemia (ALL) or acute myeloid leukemia (AML) and we wish to classify patients into either ALL or AML based on their gene expressions.
+We now assess the performance of $\mathrm{lda} \circ \mathrm{pca}$ on two gene expression data sets for leukaemia and lung cancer.
+The leukaemia dataset \citep{leukaemia1999} includes $p=7128$ gene measurements on $72$ patients with either acute lymphoblastic leukemia (ALL) or acute myeloid leukemia (AML) and we wish to classify patients into either ALL or AML based on their gene expressions.
 The training set consists of the gene expressions for $n_{1}=27$ patients with ALL and $n_{2}=11$ patients with AML while the test set contains the gene expression data for $20$ patients with ALL and $14$ patients with AML.
 The lung cancer data was originally analyzed in \citet{lungcancer2002} and we use a version of the data wherein the predictor variables with low variances are removed; see \citet{lungcancer}.
-The resulting dataset contains tumor tissues with $p=1577$ features collected from patients with adenocarcinoma (AD) or malignant pleural mesothelioma (MPM).
+The resulting data set contains tumor tissues with $p=1577$ features collected from patients with adenocarcinoma (AD) or malignant pleural mesothelioma (MPM).
 According to \cite{lungcancer2002}, MPM is highly lethal but distinguishing between MPM and AD is quite challenging in both clinical and pathological settings.
 The training set consists of $n_1 = 120$ gene expressions for patients with AD and $n_2 = 25$ gene expressions for patients with MPM, and the test set consists of gene expressions for $30$ patients with AD and $6$ patients with MPM.
 Table \ref{tab:leukaemia} and Table \ref{tab: lung cancer} presents the classification accuracy and number of selected features for various classifiers when applied to the leukemia and lung cancer data, respectively.
 The hyperparameters for these classifiers are selected using leave-one-out CV.
-Table \ref{tab:leukaemia} and \ref{tab: lung cancer} indicate that the proposed PCLDA rule has classification accuracy that are competitive with existing state-of-the-art classifiers while also selecting fewer features.
+Table \ref{tab:leukaemia} and \ref{tab: lung cancer} indicate that the performance of $\mathrm{lda} \circ \mathrm{pca}$ is competitive with existing state-of-the-art classifiers while also operating on a substantially lower-dimensional representation.